 Provide a Community

-Propeciahelp is the largest and longest running PFS patient-led organisation.
-The website is noted in medical publications as a source of clinical information.
-We provide a managed community for patients to connect, share experiences, and contribute to the vast patient record maintained on the forum.
+Propeciahelp is the largest and longest running PFS patient community.
+The forum is noted in medical publications as a source of clinical information.
+PFSNetwork provide a managed community for patients to connect, share experiences, and contribute to the vast patient record maintained on the forum.
 No content submitted by members to the discussion forum is endorsed by our organisation.

 Establish Clinical Reality of the Post-Finasteride Syndrome

 Scientists requesting funding for specialised investigations should demonstrate an adequate appreciation of the clinical problem.
 The broad multisystem nature of PFS and its novel characteristics remain poorly appreciated.
 The organising members of propeciahelp have unequalled familiarity with the condition, having operated the site for over a decade and carefully reviewed the entirety of our patient records in the design of our Post-Drug Syndrome Survey.
 Through this unprecedented patient effort, we have collected the largest standardised data set in existence regarding this clinical problem.
 We will build on this work to prioritise acknowledgement of the clinical profile of Post-Finasteride Syndrome.

 Propeciahelp is critical to the public visibility of the rare disease termed “Post-Finasteride Syndrome”.
 In the absence of appropriate clinical acknowledgement, we work towards informing clinicians and the public about the condition and the unpredictable risk to young men of antiandrogenic endocrine disruption.
 Severe phenotypes can follow as little as one dose, and consent to this risk is not currently obtained. in 2021, we launched PFSNetwork.org to spread awareness of this devastating problem.